baspinarenes/spider-solitaire/README.md

 # Spider Solitaire

 This project is the graduation project of Trendyol Frontend bootcamp.
 Flexible design is adopted.
 The game has been made using reusable components, following the principles of clean code.
-For tests, Jest (unit) and Cypress (e2e) were used.
-For automatic deployment, Github Actions and CI/CD were used.
+For tests, Jest (Unit) and Cypress (E2E) were used.
+For automatic deploy, CI/CD was used with Github Actions.

 Live: [Github Page](https://enesbaspinar.me/spider-solitaire/) | [Heroku](https://legend-spider-solitaire.herokuapp.com/)